Cathy Dennis: Performing career

+1989–1991: Move to This

-Dennis achieved her first success as a vocalist with D Mob, when their single "C'mon and Get My Love" (which was credited as "introducing" Dennis) reached No. 15 in the UK Singles Chart and No. 10 in the Billboard Hot 100 in 1989.
+Dennis achieved her first success as a vocalist with D Mob, when their single "C'mon and Get My Love" (which was credited as "introducing" Dennis) reached No. 15 on the UK Singles Chart and No. 10 on the Billboard Hot 100 in 1989.
 It is regarded as an underground classic in the dance music field, and a second collaboration with D Mob, "That's the Way of the World", was also a hit.
 It was followed by Dennis's debut album, Move to This.
-She subsequently scored three solo hits, all of which reached the UK Top 20 and the US Top 10.
+She subsequently scored three solo hits, all of which reached the UK top 20 and the US top 10.
 She enjoyed considerable success in Japan in the early 1990s.
 The three solo hits were: "Just Another Dream" (UK No. 13, US No. 9, Australia No. 14), which featured D Mob on backing vocals; a cover of the Wish and Fonda Rae 1984 club hit "Touch Me (All Night Long)" (UK No. 5, US No. 2, Australia No. 16), which is probably her most remembered hit to date; and "Too Many Walls" (UK No. 17, US No. 8, Australia No. 57).

-"Touch Me (All Night Long)" stayed at No. 2 on the Billboard Hot 100 for two weeks, and was kept out of the No. 1 spot by Hi-Five's "I Like The Way (The Kissing Game)" in the first week, and Mariah Carey's "I Don't Wanna Cry" in the second week.
-The song was a cover and lyrical reworking of a 1984 single by Wish featuring Fonda Rae, which had peaked at No. 70 on the US R&B chart that year.
+"Touch Me (All Night Long)" stayed at No. 2 on the Billboard Hot 100 for two weeks, and was kept out of the No. 1 spot by Hi-Five's "I Like the Way (The Kissing Game)" in the first week, and Mariah Carey's "I Don't Wanna Cry" in the second week.
+The song is a cover and lyrical reworking of the 1984 single by Wish featuring Fonda Rae, which had peaked at No. 70 on the US R&B chart that year.
 "Touch Me (All Night Long)" reached No. 1 on the US Hot Dance Club Play chart, and its follow-up, "Too Many Walls", which Dennis co-wrote with Anne Dudley of Art of Noise (who also co-wrote the ABC track "All of My Heart"), was a No. 1 Adult Contemporary hit in the United States.
-It was around this time Dennis agreed to join Club MTVs first tour, booked for six weeks.
-In an interview on the late night show Into the Night Starring Rick Dees, she explained she dropped out after three days, accusing one of Milli Vanilli's members (the tour's headline act) of sexual harassment.
-During this period, she recorded a song called "Find the Key to Your Life" with David Morales, for the soundtrack to the movie Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
+It was around this time that Dennis agreed to join Club MTVs first tour, booked for six weeks.
+In an interview on the late-night show Into the Night Starring Rick Dees, she explained she dropped out after three days, accusing one of Milli Vanilli's members (the tour's headline act) of sexual harassment.
+During this period, she recorded a song called "Find the Key to Your Life" with David Morales, for the soundtrack to the film Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
 Subsequent releases were only minor hits.